The CHTC high-performance computing (HPC) cluster provides dedicated support for large,

 Is high-performance computing right for me?
 Only computational work that

-fits that above description is permitted on the HPC.
-All other computational
+fits that above description is appropriate for the HPC Cluster.
+Computational

 best supported by our larger high-throughput computing (HTC) system (which also